-Highest levels of engagement Inform Consult Involve Collaborate Empower Tick the appropriate box/boxes and specify what it involves by providing a brief explanation of the tools which will be used to engage (refer to the project engagement plan if applicable).
-The Code of Conduct was prepared after consideration of best practice.
-The Code of Conduct governs the behaviour of elected members and the discussion they have on all matters.
-There is no direct link to any individual community outcome.
-There is no direct link to one or more of the well-beings.
-There are no specific Tangata Whenua issues associated with the establishment of a code of conduct.
+Highest levels of engagement Inform Consult Involve ✓ Collaborate Empower Tick the appropriate box/boxes and specify what it involves by providing a brief explanation of the tools which will be used to engage (refer The Code of discussion the community or Conduct gove by have on all materials. rns the behavio sideration of best p ur of elected me is no direct link to well-beings. mbers and the